Drag13/articles/npm/[en]article.md

 # How to create good npm package for your team

-When you work alone, you can write in any manner you want.
+When you work alone, you can write in any manner you want - because it the best manner.
 But let's say you need to create a good npm package that will be easy to deal with.
 With codestyle, testing, documentation and so on.
 And of course you don't wont to do this manually.
-It's is not hard but some points may be a bit tricky.
-This topic helps you to build your own typescript project ready to publish to npm.
+This topic helps you to build your own npm project ready to publish to npm.

-Let's decide what exactly we want to achive
+So that is what you will get after reading the article

 * Text formatting - indention size, indention type, etc.
 * Code style - single qoute or double qoute, using semicolumn, etc.